 - A Residence Life network creates a harmonious, community based environment.
 A Residents' Assistant (RA) is based in each area of accommodation ensuring students have opportunities to get involved in social activities, as well as dealing with any complaints or queries they might have.

-- Residences at Colchester Campus are located within 15-minutes' walk of the centre of campus, while at the Southend Campus, accommodation is just a couple of minutes' walk to the main buildings.
+- Residences at Colchester campus are located between 3–15 minutes' walk of the centre of campus, while at the Southend campus, accommodation is just a couple of minutes' walk to the main buildings.

 International Tuition Fees

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2018–2019).
 Always confirm individual course fees with the university.

 |Type of Course||Undergraduate (£)||Taught Postgraduate (£)|

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.

 - Subjects taught in classrooms and laboratories, such as languages.